 Functional Test Cases

-Test cases are basically series of inputs along with specific conditions that ensure the working of the program.
-QA Engineers spend great amount of time in building these test cases.
+Test cases are basically a series of inputs along with specific conditions that ensure the working of the program.
+QA Engineers spend a great amount of time building these test cases.
 In Functional Testing, these test cases are used to ensure all the functions of an application are working perfectly fine.

-Test cases usually comprise of the following:
+Test cases usually comprise the following:

 - Title of test case